-Leicester is a major settlement in that’s located in the East Midlands region of England.
+Leicester is a major settlement located in the East Midlands region of England.
 The city has a population of over 300,000 residents and is a significant hub of trade and commerce in the area.
 Archaeological evidence shows that people have continuously been living there even before the ancient Romans arrived and transformed the place into a stronghold.

-During the Middle Ages, the city full under the jurisdiction of the kingdom of Mercia.
+During the Middle Ages, the city fell under the jurisdiction of the kingdom of Mercia.
 After that, the Vikings came and took over.
 Once that happened the area fell under the control of the Danes who also managed to conquer other large portions of Britain.
 Soon after, the Normans took control of England under the leadership of William the Conqueror.
 A series of epidemics then came about which devastated Leicester and greatly reduced its population.
 Despite that, the city slowly recovered and thrived once more as the Renaissance period came forth.

 When the United Kingdom began to industrialise, the significance of the city grew.
 Factories started to open and manufacture quality merchandise at an affordable price.
 In addition, the creation of the Grand Union Canal and the invention of railway transport made the area more accessible to everyone.
 As a result, the population and size of Leicester started to drastically increase.
 It became the norm for people from the countryside to move there to find jobs and opportunities to make their lives better.

 If anything, Leicester is the epitome of what a modern British city is.
 It’s an important economic centre that has a rich history along with an ethnically diverse population.
-Due to that, people that are planning to visit the city shouldn’t hesitate at all.
-It’s almost certain that they’ll have no regrets once they expose themselves to everything that it has to offer.